lijozech-12/k8s_study/questions-answers/README.md

 #to add replicaset to already exisiting pods.
-kubectl get po #to get details of pod
+kubectl get po #to get details of pod kubectl get po --show-labels #use this label to create the appication

 kubect edit po frontend #to see the labels.
 We need those labels to add pod to the replicaset.
 # there is one label named `tier: frontend`.